The SDSAI Iterator Expression Language

 This registers the funciton under the name

-is to allow for constructions such as[register f [curry...]]
+f.
+The reason to separateregisterfromfunctionis to allow for constructions such as[register f [curry...]]and[register f [compose...]].

 Functional